-In May 2006, we signed a joint venture agreement with China Aviation Supplies Holding Company and affiliates of Calyon establishing AerDragon.
-AerDragon is 50% owned by China Aviation and 25% owned by each of us and Calyon.
-The joint venture owned two aircraft at December 31, 2008, one of which it purchased from Airbus through an assignment of our purchase right under our 1999 Forward Order and one which it purchased directly from us.
-We act as guarantor to the lenders of AerDragon related to debt secured by the aircraft which AerDragon purchased directly from us.
-We provide aircraft management services to AerDragon in return for fees.
-As of December 31, 2008, we have determined that we exercise significant influence but do not exercise control over AerDragon and accordingly, we account for our investment in AerDragon according to the net asset value.
+In May 2006, we signed a joint venture agreement with China Aviation Supplies Holding Company ("China Aviation") and affiliates of Crédit Agricole establishing AerDragon.
+AerDragon is 50% owned by China Aviation and 25% owned by each of us and Crédit Agricole.
+The joint venture owned nine aircraft at December 31, 2009, one of which it purchased from Airbus through an assignment of our purchase right under our 1999 Forward Order and one which it purchased directly from us.
+We provide certain aircraft and accounting related services to the joint venture.
+As of December 31, 2009, we have determined that we exercise significant influence but do not exercise control over AerDragon and accordingly, we account for our investment in AerDragon according to the net asset value.
 With the exception of debt for which we act as guarantor, the obligations of AerDragon are non-recourse to us.
-At December 31, 2008, our maximum exposure to losses incurred by AerDragon consists of the carrying amount of our equity investment and the face value of the debt guaranteed, totaling \$47.1 million.
+At December 31, 2009, our maximum exposure to losses incurred by AerDragon consists of the carrying amount of our equity investment, of \$20.0 million, and the face value of the debt guaranteed, of \$28.0 million, totaling \$48.0 million.